wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

       The Elastic Stack uses the ``/var/log`` folder to store logs by default.
 This setting can be customized following the documentation for `Elasticsearch <https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html>`_ or `Filebeat <https://www.elastic.co/guide/en/beats/filebeat/current/configuration-logging.html>`_.

     .. warning::
       By default, Kibana doesn't store logs on a file.
-It can be configured with the ``logging.dest`` setting in the ``kibana.yml`` configuration file.
+You can change this by configuring ``logging.dest`` setting in the ``kibana.yml`` configuration file.
 Check the `Kibana documentation <https://www.elastic.co/guide/en/kibana/current/settings.html>`_ for more details.

 2. Check the Wazuh Kibana plugin log file: